The Forbes, the Men and Nomalanga’s Baby

 [NB.
-A debate between Liz Stanley and Emilia Sereva about how to interpret the documents in this case, which are provided and commented on below, will be found as the blog for 14 Nov 2015, How to interpret?
+A debate between Liz Stanley and Emilia Sereva about how to interpret the documents discussed in this Trace and provided below can be accessed at How to interpret?
 To the letter or what?]

-1.2 Alongside such things, on occasion there is something more: small eruptions into the otherwise placid unfolding of the routine and ordinary, but which are of large significance and import for the people concerned.
+1.2 Alongside such things, on occasion there is something more: small eruptions into the otherwise placid unfolding of the routine and the ordinary course of things, but which are of large significance and import for the people concerned.
 A striking example concerns the diary entries for discussion here, written from 12 to 18 July 1904 by Kate (then in her 60s) and David (then aged 74).
-These concern what is described as the ‘misbehavior’ of Nomalanga, the wife of Bismark, a long-term skilled worker at Athole, and who was still active in 1922 when Kate died, the diaries stop and the wider Forbes collection of assorted documents winds down.
+These concern what is described as the ‘misbehavior’ of Nomalanga, the wife of Bismark, a long-term skilled worker at Athole.
+In 1922 when Kate Forbes died, the diaries stop and the wider Forbes collection of assorted documents winds down.

 1.3 The entries in question are for 12, 14, 16 and 18 July 1904.
-Transcriptions of entries for these days are provided below, following summaries of their contents and some comments on them.
-These are of course accounts by the diary-writer, their way of seeing, interpreting and inscribing the events concerned and the significance or otherwise of these, not ‘the events’ themselves in any unmediated form.
+Transcriptions of entries for these days are provided below, following summaries of contents and discussion of them.
+These are of course accounts by the diary-writer, and represent their way of seeing, interpreting and inscribing the events concerned and the significance or otherwise of these, not ‘the events’ themselves in any unmediated form.
 Consequently, the focus is necessarily upon the representations of matters that are provided, the accounts that are the diary-entries, which do not give direct access to the events or persons themselves.
-They are precisely accounts, they represent a viewpoint and an interpretation and have built into them the interpretations and understandings of the writer, rather than being description ‘pure and simple’, which does not in fact exist of course.
+They are precisely accounts, they represent a viewpoint and an interpretation and they have built into them the interpretations and understandings of the writer, rather than being description ‘pure and simple’, which does not in fact exist of course.

 2. The diary-entries